IC-Cache: Efficient Large Language Model Serving via In-context Caching: Background and Motivation

-\item \emph{Efficiency}: How can we efficiently select examples and manage their cache across a large number of daily requests?
-Furthermore, how can we lower prefilling latency due to longer input context?
+\item \emph{Efficiency}: How can we efficiently select examples and manage their cache across voluminous daily requests?
+How to react to fluctuating serving loads and evolving data distributions, optimizing for the optimal accuracy-latency-cost trade-off in flight? \end{itemize}